rreusser/electron-test-app/README.md

 > Just learning

 First test with an isomorphic app.
 Uses browserify.
 React.
+Live reloading.
 Runs as web server.
 Runs as electron dev app.
 And [deployed to the web](http://rickyreusser.com/electron-test-app/), naturally.